 Tonight we get ready for our adventure into the wild Okavango Delta.
 Please note that if you haven't purchased the Activity Package, you will remain at this accommodation for the following two days.
-Activity Package clients will go on the Delta Trip.
+Activity Package clients will set off on the Delta Excursion tomorrow.

-We spend the next two days in the unspoilt Okavango Delta, exploring the waterways by mokoro, on foot and on game drives.
+We spend day six in the unspoilt Okavango Delta, exploring the waterways by mokoro, on foot and on an afternoon boat cruise.
 Our trained guides are incredibly knowledgeable and will teach us about the wonderful fauna and flora of the Okavango - from the tiniest bug to the fattest hippo, and everything in-between!

 This incredible area of waterways and islands covers up to 15 000 km2 during the wet season.
 None of this water reaches the sea, but instead, evaporates or transpires from the delta itself.

 It being a largely watery paradise, the Okavango is home to hippos, crocs and many fish.
 Many other of Africa's favourite animals call the Delta home, too.
 Zebra, rhino, buffalo, wildebeest and a number of buck species also live there, some seasonally, others permanently.
 And then, the birds... incredible!